VolkanSah/aicc-comments-reply-plugin/README.md

 1. Upload the plugin files to the `/wp-content/plugins/WordPress-ChatGPT-Comments-Reply/core.php` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Settings->WPWM OpenAI Settings screen to configure the plugin.
 You will need to provide an OpenAI API key to use the plugin.
-4. Use the "Reply with WPWM OpenAI" button to generate automatic replies to comments on your WordPress website.
+4. Use the "Reply with A.I" button to generate automatic replies to comments on your WordPress website.

 ## Plugin Options and Settings